In A Nutshell

 - LaCrosse BC-1000 Alpha Charger – $60 (same as the BC-700 but includes four AA & AAA cells, plus the four C + D-cell converters)

-Like the Ansmann chargers, Maha’s chargers can restore batteries to their optimal performance level by repeatedly charging and discharging them.
+Maha’s universal battery chargers can restore batteries to their optimal performance level by repeatedly charging and discharging them.
 It also has intelligent charging technology and overcharge protection.
-It also comes with an international AC adapter, and short-circuit protection.
+It also comes with an international AC adaptor, and short-circuit protection.